ibm-cloud-docs/monitoring/exporters/prometheus.md

 ### Blackbox exporter
 {: #prometheus_blackbox}

 Allows blackbox probing of endpoints over HTTP, HTTPS, DNS, TCP and ICMP.
-The Sysdig agent can be used in conjunction with the Blackbox exporter to collect availability metrics.
+The monitoring agent can be used in conjunction with the Blackbox exporter to collect availability metrics.

 Configure the [Prometheus Blackbox exporter](https://github.com/prometheus/blackbox_exporter){: external} to monitor host availability, such as URL sites.
 {: note}